EMPLOYMENT LAW

 There is an important difference between:

-A contract of service:
+A Contract of Service:

 Employment agreements known as contracts of service state that an employee will labour for an employer in exchange for money, such as a wage or salary.
 A worker with a contract of service is therefore an employee.

-A contract for services
+A Contract for Services

 A contract for services is an arrangement in which two separate parties agree that one will provide the other with services in return for payment.
 So, an independent contractor, or self-employed person, provides a contract for services to another party.